mxcezl/JWT-SecLabs/README.md

 1. **Secrets Under the Rug: Exploiting Weak HMAC Secrets** 🤫: This lab teaches you about HMAC weaknesses and how low-complexity secrets can lead to vulnerabilities.
 [Get started here](https://github.com/mxcezl/JWT-SecLabs/tree/main/1-secrets-under-the-rug).

 2. **Voiding the Rules: None Algorithm Exploitation (CVE-2015-9235)** 🚫: In this lab, you'll practice exploiting the none algorithm vulnerability, which can lead to token verification bypass.
-(Under Development)
+[Get started here](https://github.com/mxcezl/JWT-SecLabs/tree/main/2-voiding-the-rules).

 3. **Chameleon Hashes: Changing Hash from Asymmetric to Symmetric (CVE-2016-5431/CVE-2016-10555)** 🔀: This lab provides a deeper understanding of the potential pitfalls in hash algorithms and how to exploit them.
 (Under Development)